Sep 05, 2022

 Marriott Hotel customers can earn at least 2,000 bonus points for each referral, but it is only possible to redeem those points for certain bonuses after reaching a specific number.
 For example, the company offers car rentals and flights for 10,000 points.

-Girlfriend Selective is a sustainable activewear brand.
+Girlfriend Collective is a sustainable activewear brand.
 Its refer-a-friend program provides the successful referral with a $10 discount, while the referring customer gets a free pair of leggings.

 Key takeaway: encourage people to join your referral program with a free product.
 It’s a powerful marketing tactic since consumers are more likely to comply when a business involves free items.
 Tagging a freebie as a bonus also improves the perceived value of a product.